Ticket Office Information

 Pick Your Seat

 Using the same “real time” seating map that we do here in the Ticket Office, patrons can choose their own seats at whartoncenter.com’s online Ticket Office.
 This is the only true way to actually pick your own seat in your favorite row or section.
 Use this real-time industry-leading tool to find the perfect seat for you, 24 hours a day, 7 days a week.
-You can pick them up here or we can mail them to you (free of charge), it’s your choice.
+Mobile Delivery, Mail or Will Call, it’s your choice.
 There is a per ticket fee for this option.

 Speak with an Experienced Representative